 Parents, I've been where you are.
 Trust me.
 Seven years ago my daughter was born, and I felt fully prepared after reading every single baby book I could get my hands on.
 Kaydyn was born and slept around the clock.
 "This is easy!"
 I thought.
 I was a bit concerned when none of the books I had read mentioned much about how a baby should sleep, but I figured that this is because babies just slept whenever they wanted to sleep—boy was I wrong.
 We developed a nursing-to-sleep association with a baby that couldn't sleep anywhere but on me—I'm talking nap time and nighttime.
 The bonding?
 Amazing.
 The flexibility?
 Not so much.
 In addition to our sleep crutches, I had no idea how often a baby needed to sleep.
 Kaydyn developed what we thought was colic; bouts of severe crying in the evenings.
 She almost looked to be in pain.
 Some days she wouldn't nap all day, and my nights would be spent pushing her outside in the stroller in the middle of the winter, up and down the driveway, and then ever-so-carefully trying to creep the car seat back into the house without waking her.
 This was not how I pictured everything; I was stressed, unhappy, and tired, and so was she.
 Finally, when Kaydyn turned six months old I discovered my first baby sleep book, and I was hooked.
-After teaching her how to fall asleep independently in her crib and putting her down for naps within her sleep window, Kaydyn became an amazing sleeper, and she still is six years later.
+After teaching her how to fall asleep independently in her crib and putting her down for naps within her sleep window, Kaydyn became an amazing sleeper, and she still is seven years later.